Wednesday Evening Trips

 If you are new to the Potomac

 , you will find that most of our paddling access points are on the Maryland side of the river.
 This is thanks to the C&O Canal National Park which runs for 184 miles along the Potomac from Georgetown in Washington, DC, to Cumberland, Maryland.
 The C&O Canal Association

 has a list of all the access points with descriptions, coordinates and Google map links.

 Please contact the trip coordinator before heading out for a trip.
-The unusual amount of rain we have had, and the resulting high water, have caused many trips to be cancelled or relocated.
+Rain or the lack thereof have resulted in high water (or very low water) and cause many trips to be cancelled or relocated.